Minimally Invasive Heel Spur Treatment

 • As you try to compensate for the pain, your gait may change – which could impact your knee, hip and back.

-What heel spur treatments are available at Northwest Surgery Center?
+What types of treatment are available at Northwest Surgery Center?

 If I choose to have heel spur surgery at Northwest Surgery Center, what can I expect?

-You’ll be able to walk and drive immediately following surgery and many of our patients go back to work the next day.
-You will need to wear a post-operative shoe for about a week following the operation and it may take two to four weeks to become fully pain-free.
+You’ll be able to walk and drive immediately following heel spur treatment, and many of our patients will go back to work the next day.
+You will need to wear a post-operative shoe for about a week following the operation, and it may take two to four weeks to become fully pain-free.
 Orthotics or arch supports are generally required after this surgery.

 • Local anesthetic (you remain conscious throughout the procedure)